-Check with the interpreter/captionist, or with hard-of hearing students who may not be using access services, to make sure that they are able to keep up with the lecture.
+- Check often with students, and with the interpreter/captionist, to make sure that they are able to keep up with your lecture.

 - Make sure to pause before changing topics.